Dan-Burke-P/Castle-Game/README.md

 ## High level UML
 This is a high level representation of the general code structure for the game, this is not set in stone but gives a gist of how the project could be laid out
-[Diagram]: ReadmeFiles/Main Program Model!Main_0.png "Diagram UML"
+![Diagram]: https://github.com/Dan-Burke-P/Castle-Game/blob/master/ReadmeFiles/Main Program Model!Main_0.png "Diagram UML"

 ## Educational Relevance